Facts

 Held

-The Income Tax Appellate Tribunal found the reasons for the 38-day delay to be genuine and bona fide.
-It condoned the delay and restored the appeal to the file of the CIT(A) with a direction to decide the matter on its merits, after providing the assessee a reasonable opportunity of hearing.
+The Tribunal found the reasons for the delay to be genuine and bona fide.
+The delay was condoned, and the appeal was restored to the CIT(A) for a decision on merits after providing a reasonable opportunity of hearing.

 Key Issues